What to pack for Morocco – a packing list for women

 I hardly saw any Moroccan women wearing high heels, so I’d advise to leave them at home.
 However, if you can’t tear yourself away from your heels, bring a pair of wedges instead.
 They’re far comfier and stylish at the same time.

-The ultra-touristy city of Marrakech is one place in the country where you can dress more accordingly to western style.
-Saying this, I still preferred to dress in loose fitting clothes, but saw many western young women in shorts, and crop tops.
-To each comfort level their own!
+The touristy city of Marrakech is one place in the country where you can dress more accordingly to western style.
+Saying this, I still preferred to dress in loose fitting clothes, just because it suited my comfort level.
+We did, however, see many women in shorts, and crop tops, making Marrakech more accepting in terms of dress code.

 In the coastal town of Essaouira, there’s definitely more a relaxed vibe.
 Being by the beach, I spotted quite a few female tourists in shorts and summer dresses.
-That said, they were usually with males, so again, how you dress depends on your comfort level.
+While they were usually with males, it’s possible to dress more liberally in Essaouira.

-In the desert region of Merzouga, you’ll encounter many Berber people.
+In the desert region of Merzouga is where you’ll meet many Berber people.
 A strong tribal heritage, they’re a friendly people, and are used to tourists.
-However, I saw no Berber women when there — zero, zip, nada.
+However, I saw no Berber women when in Merzouga — zero, zip, nada.

-Once in the luxury desert camp, I did meet more female tourists who dressed suitably for the climate.
-Think loose pants/jeans, with light sweaters or long-sleeved t-shirts.
-You’ll also want to wear something comfortable to join in the Berber entertainment after dinner!
+Once, during our stay in the luxury desert camp, I did meet other female travelers that dressed suitably for the climate.
+They too were wearing loose pants/jeans, with light sweaters or long-sleeved t-shirts.
+Temperatures can dip during the evening, so don’t forget to bring light outerwear .
+You’ll also want to wear something comfortable to join in the Berber dancing and music after dinner!

 Before coming to Fes, the manager in our hotel in Marrakech advised me not to show my shoulders.
 The reason?
 It’s more religious in Fes than Marrakech.
-Naturally, I followed his advice, but to be totally honest with you, I didn’t feel much difference.
+I did follow his advice, but honestly didn’t notice much of a difference when wandering the city.

 “The ultra-touristy city of Marrakech is one place in the country where you can dress more accordingly to western style”